cmu-db/noisepage/src/include/storage/index/design_doc.md

 ## Trade-offs and Potential Problems
 The non-blocking implementation does not other modifications on the target table during building process but increases the time of building index significantly on large table(according to the documentation of Postgres).

-The implementation discuss little about deletion in the index and it may cause problems in the second scan because it is possible to delete a record missing in the first scan but has not been added in the second scan.
-Similarly, there are some other consistency problems brought by non-blocking.
+We have an assumption on the behavior of transactions on modifying the index.
+We assume that all modifications on the index by some transaction X can only be seen by X when X is still running.
+Those modifications can only be visible after X commits.
+It is similar to the condition that every transaction has its own snapshot on the index.
+However, currently, the index is not multi-versioned, so we don't know whether the system can achieve this.
+If not, some pessimistic modifications on the index may be applied.

+The implementation discusses little about deletion in the index because we think it is really tricky.
+When querying a key in the index, the index will return a set of possible versions of the target tuple.
+Then it is the responsibility of the querying transaction to select the correct version.
+In that case, the index cannot delete the key immediately after some transaction X attempts to delete that key because it may happen that other running transactions after
+X commits will still query the same key.
+This can be a problem because there is no versioning information on the index in delta records. (that is, the index is not multi-versioned, so there is no invisibility.)
+Our thinking on this issue is that it is the responsibility of index garbage collector to remove those keys by which all versions of tuples pointed are deleted.
+We don't know whether it is correct nor it will hurt the performance.

 ## Future Work
-* The building process (two scans of the table) can be parallelized in a multi-threading way.
+* The building process (the scan of the table) can be parallelized in a multi-threading way.
 That will increase the performance of the building process, especially for second and third transactions in the non-blocking implementation.
 * We have a different design on creating unique index on non-unique attributes from Postgres.
 We need to discuss which design should be appropriate.
 * The index builder can support several types of index and will select the best index given the key schema and constraint type before actual building the index.